Callbritton/poetry-and-emotion/README.md

 - The poem(as a single string)

 I should also see:
-- The tone or tones for each poem
+- The tone or tones for each poem (as provided by Watson)
 ```

 ### Versions